 - WPML String Translation – this plugin will allow you to translate interface strings

-If you clicked No, I don’t have an account, you can request an account by visiting Parlam’s contact page
+If you don’t have a Parlam account, you can request one by visiting Parlam’s contact page.

 Next, open the new Workflow you just created in, then scroll down to ‘WPML Setup’ and click on get new API Token.
 Now you just have to copy this token and paste it in your WPML configuration.

 Once your site is connected to Parlam, you can start sending your content for translation.